AndrewDongminYoo/react-native-step-counter/README.md

   - unregister as listener for `stepSensor`.

 - `StepCountData`:
-  - The Object that contains the step count data.
-  - with four properties: `distance`, `steps`, `startDate`, and `endDate`.
-  - `distance` - The distance in meters that the user has walked or run.
+  **Common Interface**
+  - `dailyGoal`: This is a number property that indicates the user's daily goal for number of steps taken.
+The default value for this property is 10,000.
-  - `steps` - The number of steps taken during the time period.
+  - `steps`: This is a number property that indicates the number of steps taken by the user during the specified time period.
+  - `calories`: This is a number property that indicates the estimated number of calories burned by the user during the specified time period.
-  - `startDate` - The start date of the data.
+  - `startDate`: This is a number property that indicates the start date of the data in Unix timestamp format, measured in milliseconds.
-  - `endDate` - The end date of the data.
+  - `endDate`: This is a number property that indicates the end date of the data in Unix timestamp format, measured in milliseconds.
+  - `distance`: This is a number property that indicates the distance in meters that the user has walked or run during the specified time period.
+    **Android only**
+    `counterType`: This is a string property that indicates the type of counter used to count the steps.
+This property is only available on Android devices and can have one of two values: 'STEP_COUNTER' or 'ACCELEROMETER'.
+    **iOS only**
-  - `floorsAscended` - The number of floors ascended during the time period.
+  - `floorsAscended`: This is a number property that indicates the number of floors ascended by the user during the specified time period.
+This property is only available on iOS devices.
-  - `floorsDescended` - The number of floors descended during the time period.
+  - `floorsDescended`: This is a number property that indicates the number of floors descended by the user during the specified time period.
+This property is only available on iOS devices.

 ## Usage